Ozempic vs Semaglutide: Differences, Doses and Uses

 Ozempic/semaglutide is effective at managing blood sugar levels.
 However, because each person's response may be unique, you should speak with your healthcare practitioner to determine if this treatment option is right for you.

 There is no difference.
-Ozempic and semaglutide are the same medication and are prescribed to help manage blood sugar and weight.
+Ozempic and semaglutide are the same medication.

 Semaglutide promotes weight loss with diet and exercise as part of a comprehensive lifestyle management plan.

 Do the doses differ between Ozempic and semaglutide?